 If you eat red meat, try and cut back and eat the best organic quality available.
 It is less likely to be loaded with hormones that aggravate your acne.

 Eat white meat or fish – especially oily fish like salmon.
-If you eat meat it should swim or fly.
+If you eat meat, ideally it should swim or fly.

 We are the only species that drinks the milk of another species.
 It’s not natural and you don’t need it.
 But again, it’s in everything.
 Dairy contains hormones that can alter our endocrine system and contribute to acne.
-That includes cheese (cries, again).
+That sadly obviously includes cheese.
 If you eat/drink dairy go for organic full fat.
-(I use skimmed, but in the last couple of years this has been shown to be the worst type to drink, which is typical..!)

 - Fried foods/bad fats